New Winnie Mandela docu-series showcases her legacy in her words

 “She said: ‘Darling, I’ve got this journal that’s been returned to me from when I was in solitary confinement from the late widow of my lawyer who was representing me at the time.
 And I’m going to give it to you and you decide what you want to do with it,” Mandela-Dlamini told Daily Maverick.

-Mandela-Dlamini co-edited the journal alongside veteran journalist Sahm Venter and published it as 491 Days: Prisoner Number 1323/69.
+Mandela-Dlamini co-edited the journal alongside veteran journalist Sahm Venter and published it as 491 Days: Prisoner Number 1323/69 in 2013.

 The best-selling autobiography details Madikizela-Mandela’s detention in solitary confinement, commencing with her arrest by the security police in the early hours of 12 May 1969.
 The autobiography caught the attention of Ivor Ichikowitz, the executive chairman of Paramount Group, who approached Mandela-Dlamini to work on an accompanying documentary.